junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 For example, many of the herbal teas people use for home treatment of coughs and colds do more good and cause fewer problems than cough syrups and strong medicines some doctors prescribe.

 Also, the ‘rice water’, teas, or sweetened drinks that many mothers give to babies with diarrhea are often safer and do more good than any modern medicine.
-What matters most is that a baby with diarrhea get plenty of liquids (see p.
-151).
+What matters most is that a baby with diarrhea get plenty of liquids ([see page 151](#page-151){:id="#page-151"})

 # The Limitations of Home Remedies